-The Protection Profile Java Card System - Closed Configuration Protection Profile, Version 3.1, June 2020 [7] is established by the Oracle Corporation as a basis for the development of Security Targets in order to perform a certification of an IT-product, the Target of Evaluation (TOE).
+The Protection Profile Java Card Protection Profile - Open Configuration, Version 3.0.5 December 2017 [7] is established by the Oracle America Inc as a basis for the development of Security Targets in order to perform a certification of an IT-product, the Target of Evaluation (TOE).

-The Protection Profile covers the Java Card specifications from versions 2.2.x up to version 3.1 of the Classic Edition.
+The Protection Profile covers the Java Card specifications from versions 2.2.x up to version 3 of the Classic Edition.
 The specifications cover the Java Card Platform Virtual Machine, the Java Card Platform Runtime Environment and the Java Card Application Programming Interface.
-This Protection Profile applies to evaluations of closed Java Card Platforms, that is, smart cards or similar devices enabled with Java Card technology without post-issuance downloading of applications, referred to as Java Card technology-based applets.
-Loading of CAP files only occurs pre-issuance in a controlled environment.
-Applets of pre-issuance loaded CAP files can still be installed and deleted.
+This Protection Profile applies to evaluations of open Java Card Platforms, that is, smart cards or similar devices enabled with Java Card technology that support post-issuance downloading of applications, referred to as Java Card technology-based applets.

 The Java Card technology combines a subset of the Java programming language with a runtime environment optimized for smart cards and similar small-memory embedded devices.
-The main security goal of the Java Card platform is to counter the unauthorized disclosure or modification of the code and data (keys, PINs, biometric templates, etc.) of applications and platform.
-In order to achieve this goal, the Java Card System provides strong security features such as the secure installation mechanism, firewall mechanism and dedicated API for security services.
+The main security goal of the Java Card Platform is to counter the unauthorized disclosure or modification of the code and data (keys, PINs, biometric templates, etc.) of applications and platform.
+In order to achieve this goal, the Java Card System provides strong security features such as the secure installation mechanism, firewall mechanism, dedicated API for security services, etc.